Vale-LaMo/technologies_draft/README.md

 04_agreement_metrics_plot.R: This script focuses on visualizing agreement metrics across different rounds of assessment.

-1. **Setup and Library Loading**: The script begins by loading essential packages for plotting and color schemes, such as `ggplot2` for data visualization and `viridis` for color scaling, along with `hrbrthemes` for theme customization.
+1. **Setup**: The script begins by loading essential packages for plotting and color schemes, such as `ggplot2` for data visualization and `viridis` for color scaling, along with `hrbrthemes` for theme customization.
+It also runs the 03_agreement_metrics_regressionmodels.R script.

-2. **Data Preparation**: It reads in a data file with combined agreement metrics, allowing for the separation of values by rounds of assessment.

-3. **Plot Creation for Agreement Metrics**: Boxplots and scatter (jitter) plots are created for each metric (ICC, Krippendorff’s Alpha, and Fleiss’ Kappa), showing the distribution across rounds.
+2. **Plot Creation for Agreement Metrics**: Boxplots and scatter (jitter) plots are created for each metric (ICC, Krippendorff’s Alpha, and Fleiss’ Kappa), showing the distribution across rounds.
    - Each plot includes:
       - **Boxplots without outliers** for visual clarity.
       - **Jittered points** to reveal individual data values within each round.
       - **Threshold Reference Lines** indicating standard cutoffs for interpretation (e.g., "Poor," "Fair," "Good," "Excellent" for ICC) to contextualize metric reliability.
       - **Annotations** on the plot's right side label thresholds for easy interpretation.

-4. **Color and Style Customization**: The script uses the `viridis` color palette, which is colorblind-friendly, to color the plots by assessment rounds.
-The plot titles and labels are likely customized using themes from `hrbrthemes` to ensure consistency and readability.

 ### Ranking of technologies and confidence in the assessments

 05_ranking.R: This R script performs data processing, visualization, and analysis for ranking technologies based on specific criteria.

-1. **Loading Data and Libraries**:
+1. **Loading Data and Packages**:
-   - Essential libraries (`tidyverse`, `ggpubr`, `hrbrthemes`, `viridis`, and `writexl`) are loaded to manage data and create plots.
+   - Essential packages (`tidyverse`, `ggpubr`, `hrbrthemes`, `viridis`, and `writexl`) are loaded to manage data and create plots.
    - Data files (`scores_num_long` and `scores_tidy_long`) are loaded to access rankings and criteria scores.

 2. **Calculating Scores**: